Colorectal or colon cancer occurs when polyps in the large intestine become malignant.

 A risk diagnosis is not evidenced by signs and symptoms, as the problem has not occurred yet, and nursing interventions are directed at the prevention of signs and symptoms.

-- The patient will demonstrate how to care for their ostomy
+- Patient will demonstrate how to care for their ostomy.

 1. Assess factors contributing to increased risk for infection.